guhjy/2015ori-1/materials/study_02/instructions.md

 ## Fabrication instructions

-We require you to fabricate the mean and standard deviation of the response latencies of 25 (fictional) individuals in both congruent and incongruent conditions (i.e., 25 individuals × 2 conditions × 2 statistics = 100 data points).
+We require you to fabricate both the mean and standard deviation of the response latencies of 25 (fictional) individuals, in both congruent and incongruent conditions (i.e., 25 individuals × 2 conditions × 2 statistics = 100 data points).
 Each participant sees 30 trials of the Stroop task in the congruent condition, and 30 trials in the incongruent condition.

 At the bottom of this page, a link is provided to a spreadsheet in which you have to fill out your fabricated data.

-Your task is to fabricate the mean and standard deviation of the response latencies in milliseconds (i.e., 1 second = 1000 milliseconds) for each person for both the congruent condition and the incongruent condition.
+Your task is to fabricate the mean and standard deviation of the response latencies in milliseconds (i.e., 1 second = 1,000 milliseconds) for each person for both the congruent condition and the incongruent condition.
 How you decide to fabricate these data is fully in your own hands.

 The means of the congruent response latencies and their standard deviations are depicted in the spreadsheet in green.